- About the Practice

 Sleep apnea is a condition that causes a patient to temporarily stop breathing while they are asleep.
 Some people with sleep apnea stop breathing hundreds of times a night.
 When this happens, your body often moves from a deeper sleep stage to a light sleep stage.
 As a result you don’t get the rest you need to stay healthy and energetic.
 Types of sleep apnea include central sleep apnea, obstructive sleep apnea, and mixed sleep apnea.

-Central sleep apnea occurs when the brain doesn’t send the correct signals to the muscles that control breathing, obstructive sleep apnea is caused by something blocking the airway, and mixed sleep apnea occurs when a patient has both central sleep apnea and obstructive sleep apnea.
+Central sleep apnea occurs when the brain doesn’t send the correct signals to the muscles that control breathing, obstructive sleep apnea is caused by something blocking the upper airway, and mixed sleep apnea occurs when a patient has both central sleep apnea and obstructive sleep apnea.

 There are various types of sleep apnea, but the most common type is obstructive sleep apnea.
 Patients with obstructive sleep apnea stop breathing during the night because something is blocking their airway.
 The airway often becomes blocked when throat muscles relax.